2020 Primaries - What Happened?

 24 April - Due to COVID-19, Governor Cuomo orders sending absentee ballot applications for primary to all registered voters.
 News article | Executive Order

 Note: In New York, a voter must apply for an absentee ballot by mail by a specific date.
 They will then receive the ballot by mail, fill it out, and return it by mail by a specific date.

 27 April - NYS Board of Elections decides to cancel the Presidential primary election, due to all candidates but Biden dropping out of race.
 News article

 05 May - Following a lawsuit brought by Presidential Candidate Andrew Yang, NYS U.S. District Judge Analisa Torres reinstates Presidential Primary.
 News article

 19 May - 2nd U.S. Circuit Court of Appeals in Manhattan rules that NY must stage its Presidential Primary, and rejected arguments that it could be canceled out of concern for COVID-19.
 News article

 What Happens Now?

 Across New York State, all registered Democrats will receive an absentee ballot application in the mail with a postage-paid return envelope.
 In Putnam, these applications will begin arriving in the mailbox beginning May 18, 2020.
 Those who would like to vote in the primary by mail should fill it out and postmark it by no late than June 22.
-A limited number of polling places will be open to vote in person on June 23.
+A limited number of polling places will be open for voting in person on June 23 (find your polling place here).
 You can help protect the health of your family, friends, neighbors, and poll workers by voting by absentee ballot.

 Visit Absentee Voting for complete information about the absentee application process and timeline.